 As chief people officer, David Almeda is responsible for overseeing the company’s global human resources function.
 When Kronos merged with Ultimate Software in April 2020, Almeda became chief people officer of the newly combined company, supporting more than 12,000 employees worldwide.
 In this role, he drives the company’s human capital management strategy – including talent acquisition and development, compensation and benefits, facilities, corporate security, and employee engagement programs – to support the company’s continued growth, innovation, and profitability.

-Almeda brings a wealth of human resources management expertise to Kronos, after having spent 16 years in various human resources functions at Staples, a $25 billion retailer with more than 90,000 employees worldwide.
+Almeda brings a wealth of human resources management expertise to Kronos and Ultimate, after having spent 16 years in various human resources functions at Staples, a $25 billion retailer with more than 90,000 employees worldwide.
 No stranger to managing functions across vast geographic regions, Almeda’s most recent position with Staples was vice president of global human resources.
 In that capacity, Almeda supervised vice presidents of human resources for Staples’ four primary business units.
 Earlier in his career with Staples, he served in various roles including vice president of global HR administration, vice president of worldwide HR integration, and vice president of European strategy based in Belgium.
 Prior to joining Staples, Almeda held a management position with The Hertz Corporation, a $4.5 billion division of Ford Motor Co.

 Almeda is an active member of the Society for Human Resources Management (SHRM); serves on the Board of Directors of the New England Human Resources Association; and is an advisory board member of both The Workforce Institute at Kronos, and the Executive Program in Work-based Learning Leadership at the University of Pennsylvania/Wharton.
 A sought-after expert on HR issues, he has presented at or been published by organizations such as The Conference Board, Harvard Business School, and CMO Magazine.